pygpc-polynomial-chaos/pygpc/README.md

 # pygpc
-python package of the generalized polynomial chaos method
+A python package that provides methods and data structures  of the generalized polynomial chaos method.